 I´M HEATHER HIGHTOWER

-I love the word "encourage."
 At its root, the word means to "make strong, hearten," to "see heart."

-Amidst this rather prolific and full last decade, my teaching has been impacted by the life's work of a friend and colleague: The Five Relations, a rearrangement and distillation of Alexander Technique and The Art of Breathing into five simple counterbalance relations in the body.
+My teaching has been impacted by the life's work of a friend and colleague: The Five Relations, a rearrangement and distillation of Alexander Technique and The Art of Breathing into five simple counterbalance relations in the body.
 This framework simplifies voice teaching and invites the whole body into the conversation in a precise and playful manner.
 She and I created an online curriculum for singers.

 I'm in love with Guatemala and have lived there for a few years, always enjoying the sunshine, fruit, speaking the language, walking everywhere and perhaps most importantly - easy and natural connection to people.
 These things are medicine for the soul and voice and I'm always trying to find these elements where possible in daily living here stateside.